siddhsql/hammerdb/README.md

 The second attempt was done with `pg_raiseerror=true`.
 With this setting the threads that receive an error are aborted and thus the contention
 (concurrency) goes down.
 The third attempt was done with same config as the first attempt, namely that `pg_raiseerror=false` and this time I did not get unusable runs although there were many serialization errors and `invalid transaction termination`.
-MySQL is with `raiseerror=false` as I believe that is the _right_ setting to simulate concurrent load and to _judge_ the performance against.
+MySQL is with `raiseerror=false` as I believe that is the _right_ setting to simulate a _sustained_ concurrent load and to _judge_ the performance against.
 From the [docs](https://www.hammerdb.com/docs/ch04s06.html):

 >If set to TRUE on detecting an error the user will report the error into the HammerDB console and then terminate execution.
 If set to FALSE the virtual user will ignore the error and proceed with executing the next transaction.